skinny85/eol-blog/src/articles/2018/jilt-1_1-released.md

 *   `packageName`, which allows changing the Java package that the outer interface mentioned above (and, by extension, all of its inner interfaces) reside in.

-    By default, the outer interface resides in the same package as the generated Builder (so, the same package as the <code>@Builder.packageName</code> attribute points to - if it's empty, that will be the same package the built class is in).
+    By default, the outer interface resides in the same package as the generated Builder (so, the same package as the `@Builder#packageName` attribute points to - if it's empty, that will be the same package the built class is in).

 *   `innerNames`, which allows you to customize the names of the per-property interfaces by providing a pattern for naming them.
 In the pattern, the character `*` will be substituted with the (capitalized) name of the property the given interface corresponds to.